marysam26/Proto/README.md

 ![Your Logo Text](http://ezekiel.vancouver.wsu.edu/~cs421/readme/logo.png)

+Meeting with Dr. Dunn next week to discuss logo design options as well as change in project name

 # Proto

 Proto is an interactive educational application designed to improve student quality of reading, writing and spelling skills.